 Welcome to Eresin Taxim Premier Hotel

-Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.
+Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Hotels Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.
 67 rooms in total, our Taksim hotel offers 35 French bed and 32 twin bedrooms with parquet floors, LCD TV's, DVD Player, safe box, mini-bar, kettle, trouser press, Jacuzzi bath or shock shower in the bathrooms are designed considering the detailed needs of today's business traveller.
-Also on offer is a health club with Jacuzzi pool, sauna, steam room, massage room and gym, the Terrace Café with the view of unmatched panorama…
+Also on offer is a health club with Jacuzzi pool, sauna, steam room, massage room and gym, the Terrace Café with the view of unmatched…

-Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.
+Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Hotels Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.

 67 rooms in total, our Taksim hotel offers 35 French bed and 32 twin bedrooms with parquet floors, LCD TV's, DVD Player, safe box, mini-bar, kettle, trouser press, Jacuzzi bath or shock shower in the bathrooms are designed considering the detailed needs of today's business traveller.